How Ontarians will keep moving in urban areas

-In Mississauga, we are used to dealing with a privately-owned local electricity distribution company, Enersource.
-Like what is proposed for Hydro One, Enersource is a publicly-traded entity.
+In Mississauga, we are used to dealing with a privately-owned local electricity distribution company, Alectra, formerly called Enersource.
+Like Hydro One, Alectra is a publicly-traded entity.
 As a publicly-traded company, Hydro One is now subject to the same disclosure, transparency and audit rules, through the Ontario Securities Commission, that govern all other publicly-traded companies, including Enersource.
 Publicly-traded companies are regulated through the Ontario Business Corporations Act, and the Ontario Securities Act.

 Though debt is not equity and a lender is not an owner, a homeowner retains ownership and control over a family home even though the mortgage lender’s loan amount may be upwards of 90 percent of the home’s value.
 In debate in the Legislature, I responded to an Opposition Day motion concerning Hydro One on behalf of the Government.
 Click to read my response.

-The ‘unlocked value’ in a public asset such as Hydro One would enable Ontario to pay for additional public assets it would otherwise be unable to build.
+The ‘unlocked value’ in a public asset such as Hydro One is enabling Ontario to pay for additional public assets it would otherwise be unable to build.
 In the case of Hydro One, the Province maintains uncontested control of Hydro One itself.

 Hydro One Q & A

-Question: Won’t a partially-private Hydro One be able to increase rates to businesses and consumers without limit?
+Can a private Hydro One increase rates without limit?

-Question: What will the funds from the successive share offerings be used for?
+What will the funds from the share offerings be used for?